ibioChile/Transcriptomics-R-Workshop-public/README.md

 This workshop introduces participants to RNA-seq data analysis methods, tools and file formats, using R programming language.

-The workshop starts with a 'Basic use of R' Q&A sesion, followed by an 'R visualization' class.
-The second part of the workshop will focus on RNA-seq data analysis.
-During these sessions, participants will learn to perform differential expression analyses, using data from different RNA-seq experiment designs, including the generation of transcriptional networks.
+The workshop starts with a 'Basic use of R' Q&A sesion, followed by an 'R visualization' class following a EdX free course.
+The idea is to prepare students into R environment and coding before our RNAseq training course.
+The second part of the workshop will focus on our RNAseq data analysis course.
+During these sessions, participants will learn to perform differential expression analyses, using data from different RNAseq experiment designs, including the generation of transcriptional networks.

+**Each session mainly consist in personal learning work (your time) with material published weekly by the instructors.
+At the end of each week (usually friday morning), we will have a Q&A session were instructors will <ins>resume the assigned work, give tips and answer questions</ins>.**

+<ins>Of course, some questions can not wait until friday so, you are invited anytime to ask directly by email.</ins>

 ## Instructors:
 - [Jonathan Maldonado, PhD (USACH)](https://www.maldonadolab.com)